Which Graduate Program is Right for You?

-- Does the anthropology department offer courses or programs in the areas of your interest?
+- Does the anthropology department offer courses or programs in the areas of my interest?

-- Does the anthropology department faculty have expertise in your areas of interest?
+- Does the anthropology department faculty have expertise in my areas of interest?
 Are those faculty taking on new graduate students?

-- Will you require language or other highly specialized training?
+- Will I require language or other highly specialized training?
 Is such training available at that institution?

 What Makes a Strong Graduate Application?